by MU Instructional Designers

 - Respond to student emails promptly, and clearly state what students can expect your response time to be.

-- Create regular announcements and communications.
+- Create regular announcements and communications throughout the course.

 - Hold regular office hours/synchronous appointments.
 Just saying office hours “by appointment” can be distancing for some students; set a designated time and make appointments as needed.

 - Provide detailed and timely feedback for student work.